-- Remove the protective plug from the accumulator charge valve. - 2.
-Hold the chuck end of the tester and turn the gauge fully counter clockwise to ensure the plunger inside the chuck is completely retracted. - Screw the tester into the breaker charge valve by turning the chuck.
+- 1. Remove the protective plug from the charge valve using a 3/16 inch hex wrench. - 2.
+Hold the chuck end of the tester and turn the gauge fully counter clockwise to ensure the plunger inside the chuck is completely retracted. - Screw the tester into the breaker charge valve using the chuck for turning.
 Do not use the gauge for turning as this will advance the plunger in the chuck.
-Tighten the chuck lightly against the breaker charge valve. - Turn the gauge clockwise to advance the plunger until a pressure is indicated on the gauge.
-Do not overtighten. - 5.
+Tighten the chuck lightly against the breaker charge valve. - 4.
+Turn the gauge clockwise to advance the plunger until a pressure is indicated on the gauge.
+Do not overtighten.

 If the pressure is correct, unscrew the gauge to retract the plunger.
 Then, loosen and remove the tester from the charge valve.
 If the pressure is not correct, proceed to Step 6.